tjbanks/AmygdalaTheta/README.md

 (primary files **bold**)

-To generate the above files create Thalamic and VSPI inputs using
+To generate the above files create Thalamic and VSPI inputs using the following. **If you change the scale you will need to re-run this with the correct scale variable set!**
 ```
 python build_input.py